 • A DUI or DWI moving offense.

-A court generally requires that an SR-22 be submitted to guarantee that the person is covered by the essential liability insurance coverage.
+A court generally requires that an SR-22 be filed to guarantee that the person is covered by the essential liability insurance coverage.
 The insurance company will consequently notify the court if the insurance coverage lapses or is cancelled.
 The length of time that it is required to be in force differs according to the sentence of the court.